-Task Date Due 1 Prepare a written Temporary Closure Plan for RF-9 and Within one year Submit the plan to the Director as a Class 1 Permit Modification. from issuance of this permit.
-2 Prepare a written Sampling and Analysis Plan for both the Within one year temporary and final closure of RF-9 and Submit the plan to the from issuance of this Director as a Class 1 Permit Modification. permit.
-3 Reserved
+Task Date Due 1 Prepare a written Temporary Closure Plan for RF-9 and Submit Within one year from the plan to the Director as a Class 1 Permit Modification. issuance of this permit. -The Permittee submitted a Class 1 RCRA Permit modification on February 16, 2016, including updated Part B Application Section Q with both Temporary Closure and Final Closure Plans for RF-9.
+COMPLETED Compliance demonstrated February 2016

+Task Date Due 2 Prepare a written Sampling and Analysis Plan for both the Within one year from temporary and final closure of RF-9 and Submit the plan to the issuance of this Director as a Class 1 Permit Modification. permit. -The Permittee submitted a Class 1 RCRA Permit modification on February 16, 2016, including updated Part B Application Section Q with a Sampling and Analysis Plan for RF-9.
+COMPLETED Compliance demonstrated February 2016 3 Reserved